Year 6

 Latest News:

-PE will be on a Tuesday and a Thursday
+PE will continue to be on a Tuesday and a Thursday

 Homework expectations: